On the jaw-droppingly gorgeous video game best described as a point-and-click adventure unlike any other you’ve ever played.

 Initially released in 2014 the classic design stands the test of time.
 Many games use the papercraft visuals like Alto’s Adventure and Abi: A Robot Adventure, to name a couple, but none offers the authenticity as Lumino City does.
 What differs Lumino City from these games is that the decor really is handcrafted.
 It looks as if you can touch it from behind the screen, really feel the textures and edges of the cardboard.

 Lumino City offers more than just a unique design.
 This adventurous puzzle game is a sequel to Lume, where the main character, with the same name, discovers that the power has failed in grandad’s house and works to restore it following clues left for her.
-In the end, grandad comes back.
+In the end of Lume, grandad comes back.
 But he doesn’t stay for long as he is then kidnapped at the beginning of Lumino City.
-Lumi must go on a quest throughout the city where he works as a handyman to find him.
-To guide her is grandad’s handyman-manual with tips to help her solve the mysteries that finds her on the way.
+Lumi must go on a quest throughout the city where grandad works as a handyman to find him.
+To guide her Lumi, has his handyman-manual with tips to help her solve the mysteries she finds on the way.
 Lumi encounters various people in the city that help or trick her, all contributing to the overall experience, which leaves nothing more to be desired.